Volvo launches UK's first online approved used car sales platform

 Company edges closer to all-digital retail operations with launch of new Selekt Direct service

-The new service, called Volvo Cars Selekt Direct, offers a full end-to-end buying service for pre-owned vehicles, which has been designed "for ease, speed and pricing transparency".
+The new service is called Volvo Cars Selekt Direct, and offers a full end-to-end used car buying service for pre-owned vehicles, which has been designed "for ease, speed and pricing transparency".

-It's the latest step in Volvo's ambitious strategy to ramp up its online sales operations.
-By 2025, the Swedish company wants most of its UK sales to come from online, and it expects that by 2030, all new Volvo cars will be sold digitally.
+It is the latest step in Volvo's ambitious strategy to ramp up its online sales operations; by 2025 the company wants most of its UK sales to come from online, and it expects that by 2030, all new Volvo cars will be sold digitally.

-It has already committed to selling electric cars exclusively through its online channels, rather than at conventional dealerships.
+The company has already committed to selling electric models exclusively through its online channels, rather than at conventional dealerships.

-According to a survey of 1032 premium car buyers conducted by Volvo, one in four find the concept of direct-to-consumer online used car sales was "very appealing".

 Volvo will offer an exchange on any car returned within 30 days or 1500 miles of purchase.